adobe/reactor-developer-docs/api/reference/1.0/extensions/create.md

 # Create an Extension

 Add an Extension to a Property.
-Installation is **not** an asynchronous action.
 After performing a request to add an Extension to a Property, When the installation task has completed, the Extension response will be returned based on the success or failure of the task.